janole/code-bandit/README.md

 ### Command Execution (read-only)

-- `executeCommand`: Execute arbitrary shell commands like `git status`, `npm test`, or `ls -l`.
+- `executeCommandReadOnly`: Execute arbitrary shell commands like `git status`, `npm test`, or `ls -l`.
 This allows the agent to perform a wide range of tasks.

 ### Destructive Operations